Newquay is one of the most visiting beach towns in the UK. So with so much to choose from, here’s our things to do in Newquay Cornwall guide.

 Beef skirt is the cut usually used for a real ‘Cornish’ pasty.
 However, nowadays this popular snack has developed into literally ANYTHING you can fit inside a pastry.
 And you’ll find all sorts of varieties around town!

-The workers would eat it with their dirty coal-covered hands and then throw away the crimped edge.
+The workers would eat their pasty with their dirty coal-covered hands and then throw away the crimped edge.
 Please don’t do that though, you will be wasting valuable, heavenly pastry!

 A MUST on your things to do in Newquay list!
 Enjoy!